 Passover Seder Dinner Menu

 Passover is an eight-day Jewish festival that is celebrated each year in early spring.
 The first two nights are celebrated with an elaborate Seder feast.
+Try serving some of the dishes from our Passover Seder Dinner Menu to celebrate.

 Recipe and Photos by Ellen Easton ©All Rights Reserved